 Migrate your pages to .NET Core

-The .NET Core Renderer does not limit you to create and edit only .NET Core pages.
-Using the Renderer, you can work with .NET Core, MVC.
-This means that in each site, you can have a mixed collection of all the three supported rendering mechanisms.
+You can gradually migrate your MVC pages to .NET Core using the hybrid development approach - running both MVC and .NET Core pages in the same project.
+This is possible, because the .NET Core Renderer does not limit you to create and edit only .NET Core pages.
+Using the Renderer, you can work with .NET Core or MVC.
+This means that, in each site, you can have a mixed collection of all both supported rendering mechanisms.

 However, rendering .NET Core widgets in MVC based pages or vice versa is not possible.

 This hybrid development approach helps you to migrate to .NET Core in the following scenarios:

 - If you want to have all of your pages based on .NET Core, you do not have to migrate your site all together.
 Instead, you can do it one page at a time.